 - improving security with additional locks, closed circuit television cameras or alarms

-- drawing up a business continuity plan, setting out how your business will continue in the event of a major incident - see crisis management and business continuity planning
+- drawing up a business continuity plan, setting out how your business will continue in the event of a major incident - see business continuity and crisis management.

 A strong health and safety record can really help you reduce your premiums for a number of kinds of insurance, as insurers are likely to be particularly concerned about these risks.
-For information on managing these risks, see managing the risks in your business.
+For information on managing these risks, see health and safety risk assessment.

 There are a number of other steps you can take to reduce premiums.
 You may want to increase the excess - the part of the claim you have to pay yourself - in return for a lower premium.
 Consider, too, whether it's worth making small claims if something does happen, as they could push your premium up.

 An insurance broker will be able to help you identify ways of managing your risk.

 - Get the right business insurance

 - Comply with the law when providing goods and services

 - Distance and online selling rules

 - Understand pricing legislation

 - GDPR compliance checklist